khia1/Articles-and-Papers/README.md

 # Articles-and-Papers
-Here are articles and research about Operating Systems and Security practice but also system administration and IT in general
+Articles and research about Operating Systems and Computer Security practices but also system administration and IT in general